Mnuchin, Pelosi talk virus relief; GOP slashes jobless aid

 Mnuchin, Pelosi talk virus relief; GOP slashes jobless aidNew

-WASHINGTON (AP) — Unemployment assistance, eviction protections and other relief for millions of Americans are at stake as White House officials launch negotiations with House Speaker Nancy Pelosi on a new coronavirus aid package that’s teetering in Congress.
+WASHINGTON (AP) — Unemployment assistance, eviction protections and other relief for millions of Americans are at stake as White House officials launch negotiations with House Speaker Nancy Pelosi on a new coronavirus aid package.
 Senate Republicans have been struggling to roll out their own $1 trillion proposal.
 Pelosi implored the White House and GOP lawmakers to stop the infighting and come to the negotiating table with Democrats.
-Aid runs out Friday for a $600/weekly jobless benefit that Democrats call a lifeline for out-of-work Americans.
-Republicans want to slash it to $200 a week, saying that the federal bump is too generous on top of state benefits.
+Aid runs out Friday for a $600 weekly jobless benefit that Democrats call a lifeline for out-of-work Americans.
+Republican want to slash it to $200 a week, saying that the federal bump is too generous on top of state benefits.